pniederw/algs4partI/README.md

 Clone this project from GitHub or download and extract its [zipball](https://github.com/pniederw/algs4partI/zipball/master).
 The first time you invoke the top-level `gradlew` (*nix) or `gradlew.bat` (Windows) script, the Gradle build tool will be downloaded automatically.
-To get rid of Gradle and everything it downloaded, delete `<user_home>/.gradle`.
+Should you ever want to get rid of Gradle and everything it downloaded, delete `<user_home>/.gradle`.

 Gradle basics
 -------------